 * Before starting an application process, all applicants are required to send a letter of intent, which must include a brief description of the project, an indication of the expenses for which support is sought, start and end dates of the project, and an indication about other funding sources that are being pursued.

 * Upon receipt of this letter, the Consulate will contact the applicant to discuss the next steps in the application process, and give advice about other funding sources.
-If it is decided to start an application, the applicant will receive an instruction form for the Consulate’s online application form.
+If it is decided to start an application, the applicant will receive an application form.

 * The decision to start the application process on the basis of the letter of intent does not in any way contain guarantees regarding the final decision of the Consulate on the application.